-Arthritis almost always develops as a result of injury much earlier in life, even when your dog is a puppy.
-Over exercise, jumping too high, and running too hard before a puppy’s bones and joints are mature can injure the joints so supervise your young dog’s exercise routine.
+Prevention Arthritis almost always develops as a result of injury much earlier in life, even when your dog is a puppy.
+Over exercise, jumping too high, and running too hard before a puppy’s bones and joints are mature can injure the growth plates in their joints so supervise your young dog’s exercise routine.
 Avoid doing any damage to their young joints to preserve them for older age.

 Long before your pet shows any symptoms of joint pain, they are able to self-select herbal products that provide pain relief or anti-inflammatory properties that ease the stiffness in their joints.